Elective Information

 Students may petition the Associate Dean for Undergraduate Programs for approval as an HSS elective or other courses not on the approved list by completing the Engineering Curriculum Modification Request Form.
 Each petition should include the official catalog description for the course and a syllabus for the course.
 The justification should clearly state how the course meets the definition of an HSS elective.

-In general, STS courses are acceptable as HSS electives.
-The four required STS courses (1500, 2xxx or 3xxx, 4500, 4600) cannot also be counted as HSS courses.
-But any STS courses taken beyond the four course requirements can be used as HSS electives, except STS 1800 and STS 4810.
+The required STS courses beginning in the 2023-2024 engineering curriculum are STS 2600, STS 4500, and STS 4600.
+These required STS cousres cannot also be counted as an HSS Elective.
+However, STS courses taken beyond the three course requirements can be used as HSS electives, EXCEPT for STS 1800 and STS 4810.

 In general, courses taken for credit in the McIntire School of Commerce (COMM) are not acceptable for HSS credit.
 COMM courses (such as those used to satisfy the requirements of the Engineering Business Minor) will be counted as unrestricted electives.